northeastern-rc/rc-public-documentation/docs/source/using-discovery/globus.rst

 6. Enter the verification code that Globus sends to your email.
 7. Click **Link to an existing account** to link this new account with your primary account.
 8. Select Northeastern University from the dropdown box, and click **Continue** to be taken to the Northeastern University single sign on page.
-9. Enter your myNortheastern username and password.
+9. Enter your Northeastern username and password.

 You should now be able to see your two accounts linked in the Account section on the `Globus web app <https://app.globus.org/account/identities>`_.